 The latest installment in our regular Q&A session where we sit down with members of the FJY team to find out a little bit more about what exactly they do here and what makes them tick.

-This Month: FJY Summer Associates Stephen Horstmann and Jon Ludwig.
+This Month: FJY Summer Associates Jacob Gurock and Matt Lazor.

-Stephen is enrolled at Texas Tech where he is pursuing a Master’s in Personal Financial Planning
+Jacob is enrolled at Texas Tech where he is pursuing a Bachelor’s in Personal Financial Planning.
+He plans to graduate this coming December.

 What made you decide you want to pursue a career in financial planning?